noahvogt/slidegen/README.md

 These are some issues and possible changes that will be addressed or at least considered by our future development efforts:

-- add more documentation, especially explaining the slide generation, but also the `PROMPT_INPUT` and the cd burning scripts
+- add more documentation, especially explaining the slide generation, but also the `PROMPT_INPUT` and the cd burning + sermon uploading scripts
 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.
 - add warnings that indicate potential problems with rclone syncing
 - Use obs websocket connection, cleaner that transition hotkeys.
 Also to deprecate pyautogui.
 - add (semantic) versioning, maybe even display on program run as text
 - add not-yet-public streaming workflow scripts
-- make sermon uploads for more than one suitable segment possible
-- make combined sermon segments possible
+- for sermon segment generating: Check if file duration and type roughly match the target to avoid useless regenerating.
+Also, parallelization.
-- make multiplaform ejecting of cd drives possible
+- make multiplatform ejecting of cd drives possible
-- split up `util/scripts.py` in more source files

 ## Licensing